FAQs and how to choose

 "Ok but that wasn't actually that helpful, tell me which to choose."

 Ok first you're going to figure out what shank you have.
-If it's American you want to choose from the American shank family (G, GM, LA, GS, GH, GD, C, etc..).
-If you have an Alex or other "European" shank horn you want the M series (M, MD).
+If it's American you want to choose from the American shank family (G, GM, LA, GS, GH, GD, CV, etc..).
+If you have an Alex or other "European" shank horn you want the M series (M, MD, CV).

 Let's break down the American shank options first; and it's going to start with what feel you want.

-If you feel your horn pushes back to you and won't let you play with as big or open an air stream as you want, you want to shop the "kruspe" line - the LA and C.
+If you feel your horn pushes back to you and won't let you play with as big or open an air stream as you want, you want either an LA or the CV.

-If you feel the opposite - that your horn wants to be bright and feels open, you probably want to start with want one of the G trinity (G, GM, GS).
+If you feel the opposite - that your horn wants to be bright and feels open, you probably want to start with want one of the control G-series pieces (G, GM, GS, GD).

 If you're looking to play the Brandenburg on a modern double, you're going to want the GD, that one's easy.